beeb/lintspec/README.md

 This will create a `.lintspec.toml` file with the default configuration in the current directory.
 Check out the [example file](https://github.com/beeb/lintspec/blob/main/.lintspec.toml) for more information.

+All items for which the default configuration suits you can be removed from the file if desired.
+Note that some settings could change their default value in the future (in a new major release) which could alter behavior if they are not specified.

 ### Environment Variables

 Environment variables (in capitals, with the `LS_` prefix) can also be used and take precedence over the